refreex-official/refreex-app/README.md

 SOME TIPS FOR START THE PROJECT

-Full instructions & troubleshooting tips can be found in the [Contributing Guide](CONTRIBUTING.md)
+Full instructions & troubleshooting tips can be found in the Contributing Guide

+UNDER CONSTRUCTION

 <a name="community"></a>
 ## Community